Agoric/documentation/README.md

 export default guess37Contract.toString()
 ```

 The contract is materialized by the source code of the `start` function.
-JavaScript enables to retrieve the source code of a function by calling [toString](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/toString) on the function
+JavaScript makes it possible to retrieve the source code of a function by calling [toString](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/toString) on the function

 <small>
 TODO a documentation of the contract format